abhinavhq/Iris-AI/README.md

 Simple, Human-Like AI Assistant Built with Python

 💬 Talk.
 Learn.
 Experiment.
-A local terminal-based conversational AI made for learning and fun.
+A local terminal-based conversational AI made for learning and fun

 🌟 About the Project